day8/re-frame/docs/subscriptions.md

 Why is a layer of "extractors" necessary?

 **It is an efficiency thing.** `app-db` will be changed by almost every `event`, often in a small, partial way.
-But any change whatsoever will cause **extractor** subscription to be automatically re-run.
+But any change whatsoever will cause all `Layer2` (extractor) subscription to be automatically re-run.
 All of them.
 Every time.
 This is because `app-db` is their input value, and subscriptions re-run when one of their inputs change.

 Extractors select a fragment from `app-db` and then immediately prune further propagation through their sub-graph graph if the fragment hasn't changed from "last time".
-As a consequence, the CPU intensive work in the materialised views and leaf nodes is only performed when necessary.
+As a consequence, the CPU intensive work in the `Layer 3` (materialised view) and `Layer 4` (View Functions) is only performed when necessary.

-Extractors act as the Signal Graph's circuit breakers.
+`Layer 2` (extractors) act as the Signal Graph's circuit breakers.
 We want them to be as computationally simple as possible.

 ## reg-sub